 What is a kava chemotype?

-Kava strains can be further categorized into groups based on their chemotype, known as chemocode groups, labeled A through I. This classification helps understand the expected effects of different kava strains.
+Kava cultivars can be further categorized into groups based on their chemotype, known as chemocode groups, labeled A through I. This classification helps understand the expected effects of different kava cultivars.

 Heady vs. heavy

-The kava chemocodes and chemotypes generally split kavas into two main groups: heady, heavy, and balanced, which come from the effects that they have.
+The kava chemocode and chemotype generally split kavas into two main groups: heady, heavy, and balanced, which come from the effects that they have.

 Heady kavas are known for impacting the mind rather than the body.
 Characterized by a higher concentration of lighter kavalactones, they promote mental clarity, calmness, and sociability.
 These varieties are ideal for daytime use, providing a gentle boost for social gatherings or when you need a lift during your day-to-day activities.
 Kava chemotypes starting with 4 or 6 are usually associated with headier kavas.